Police: Oakland high school shooting wounds 6 adults

 City Council Member Treva Reid said investigators told her the shooting may be tied to rising “group and gang violence.”

+James Jackson, chief executive of Alameda Health System, also noted an increase in violence.

 “We’ve seen almost a doubling of the violent crimes victims that we’re seeing here at our facility (Highland Hospital).
-So something has changed,” said James Jackson, chief executive of Alameda Health System.
+So something has changed,” Jackson said.

 City Council Member Loren Taylor, who was outside the school, declined to confirm any details about the incident, telling KTVU-TV, “Guns were on our school campuses where our babies were supposed to be protected.”

-Note: This story has been corrected to show that The Associated Press, quoting Oakland Mayor Libby Schaaf, erroneously identified the location of the shooting.
-It was at Rudsdale Newcomer High School, not Sojourner Truth Independent Study school.